azarketa/Thermodynamics-theoretical-pills/source/19_Clausius_inequality_and_definition_of_entropy.md

 Equality marks the ideal, quasi-static limit where no dissipative effects occur; inequality marks the **irreversibility** inherent to all real processes.
 :::

-:::{admonition} Note: why Clausius's configuration matters
+:::{note} Note: why Clausius's configuration matters
-:class: note, dropdown
+:class: dropdown

 This conceptual setup is not arbitrary — it is a **thought experiment** designed to test the consistency of the $2^{\text{nd}}$ law.
 By coupling a reversible engine to another system that reuses its rejected heat, Clausius was able to explore whether it would be possible, *in principle*, to build a device that takes heat from a single reservoir and converts it entirely into work — precisely the situation forbidden by the **Kelvin–Planck postulate**.